boto/boto3/docs/source/guide/upgrading.rst

 an ``elbv2`` client, you will be impacted.

-If you are registering an event against one of the services in the Unintended Targets column, you may be impacted if you were relying on those events not firing.
+If you are registering an event against one of the services in the Unintended Target Services column, you may be impacted if you were relying on those events not firing.

 If you are registering events using ``*`` in the service place, or are